krprzenioslo/Hystrixwiki2/How-it-Works.md

 <a name='CircuitBreaker'/>
 ## Circuit Breaker

-The following diagram shows how a [HystrixCommand](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommand.html) interacts with a [HystrixCircuitBreaker](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCircuitBreaker.html) and its flow of logic and decision-making, including how the counters behave in the circuit breaker.
+The following diagram shows how a `HystrixCommand` or `HystrixObservableCommand` interacts with a [`HystrixCircuitBreaker`](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCircuitBreaker.html) and its flow of logic and decision-making, including how the counters behave in the circuit breaker.

-<a href="images/circuit-breaker-1280.png">[[images/circuit-breaker-640.png]]</a>
+<a href="images/circuit-breaker-1280.png">[[images/circuit-breaker-640.png]]
-_(Click for larger view)_
+_(Click for larger view)_</a>

 The precise way that the circuit opening and closing occurs is as follows: